 Coadministration of Ibrutinib with CYP3A Inducers

-Preliminary PK data from an ongoing dedicated drug interaction trial and simulations using PBPK indicate that rifampin (a strong CYP3A inducer) can decrease ibrutinib Cmax and AUC by more than 10-fold.
-Simulations using PBPK suggested that a moderate CYP3A inducer (efavirenz) may decrease the AUC of ibrutinib up to 3-fold.
+PK data from a dedicated drug interaction trial showed that rifampin (a strong CYP3A inducer) decreases ibrutinib Cmax and AUC by more than 13-and 10-fold.
+Simulations using PBPK suggested that a moderate CYP3A inducer (efavirenz) may decrease the AUC of ibrutinib by up to 3-fold.

 Coadministration of Ibrutinib with CYP Substrates